Trombone Shorty: Awards and honors

-In early 2007, New Orleans music magazine Offbeat named Andrews their Performer of the Year.
+In early 2007, New Orleans music magazine Offbeat named Andrews Performer of the Year.
 He also garnered honors as Best Contemporary Jazz Performer.

 In 2010, Trombone Shorty's album Backatown was nominated for the Grammy Award for Best Contemporary Jazz Album.

-On May 19, 2012, Andrews received the President's Medal from Tulane University President Scott Cowen at the university's Unified Commencement Ceremony at the Mercedez-Benz Superdome in New Orleans, in recognition of his community service work with the Horns for Schools Project.
-He thrilled the graduates and visitors by playing the trombone and singing "When the Saints Go Marching In" along with Dr. Michael White's Original Liberty Jazz Band at the ceremony.
+On May 19, 2012, Andrews received the President's Medal from Tulane University President Scott Cowen at the university's Unified Commencement Ceremony at the Mercedes-Benz Superdome in New Orleans, in recognition of his community service work with the Horns for Schools Project.

-In 2016, Andrews received the 21st Annual Heinz Award in the Arts and Humanities category, valued at $250,000, "for his achievements as a musician and for his community work to preserve and pass on to younger generations the rich musical heritage of his native New Orleans".
+In 2016, Andrews received the 21st Annual Heinz Awards in the Arts and Humanities category, valued at $250,000, "for his achievements as a musician and for his community work to preserve and pass on to younger generations the rich musical heritage of his native New Orleans".

-Andrews' autobiography for young readers (titled Trombone Shorty), illustrated by Bryan Collier, was named as a 2016 Caldecott Honor Book.
+Andrews's autobiography for young readers (titled Trombone Shorty), illustrated by Bryan Collier, was named as a 2016 Caldecott Honor Book.
 The award is given to the illustrator by the Association for Library Service to Children (ALSC), a division of the American Library Association (ALA).
 The book also garnered for Collier the Coretta Scott King Award from the ALA's Ethnic & Multicultural Information Exchange Round Table.

 In May 2018, Trombone Shorty won a Blues Music Award in the Blues Instrumentalist: Horn category.

-In 2022, Andrews won his first Grammy for his work on Jon Batiste's We Are as a featured artist.
+In 2022, Andrews won his first Grammy Award for his work on Jon Batiste's We Are as a featured artist.